smittytone/Location/README.md

 locator <- Location("<YOUR_GEOLOCATION_API_KEY>", true);

 if (server.isconnected()) {
-    // Get location then signal to the agent that
-    // the device is ready to display a forecast agent.send("ready", true);
+    // Signal to the agent that the device is ready to display a forecast agent.send("ready", true);
 } else {
     // Try to connect to the server